 Should there be little-to-no edge support, then many of us may struggle to get out of the bed in the morning.
 While you should be able to find beds of all materials that offer a significant amount of this, it’s primarily seen with both hybrid and innerspring mattresses.
 These will provide almost no sinkage when you’re getting out of bed.

 While the foundation isn’t something that may come with the mattress, it’s still something that you’ll need to consider when you’re buying one.
 If you already have a bed foundation, then you may have to look for a mattress that is compatible with it.

 Should you not, then you will have to look for compatibility with the bed while also ensuring that it can handle your body weight plus the weight of the bed.
 There are a few options that are available to you, including:

 - Box spring;

 - Wood bed frame.

-While each of these will have designs that are built to handle certain weights, it’s recommended that you choose the metal slatted bed frame.
+While each of these will have designs that are built to handle certain weights, it’s mostly recommended that you go with either a Box Spring or a Platform Foundation.
 This is driven by the fact that they can often be much more durable while being able to handle a larger amount of weight.

 How long your mattress will last is something every buyer should look at, regardless of their body weight.
 This is because nobody wants to replace their mattress regularly, so you’ll need to determine how long-lasting a particular model may be.